Dominic-Roser/Row-mageddon/README.md

 **FEATURES:**

--**Customizable Boats & Crews** – Customize your team with the drip that you know they deserve (or don't), and pick from a selection of ludicrous boats-including whales, submarines and dragons!
+***Customizable Boats & Crews** – Customize your team with the drip that you know they deserve (or don't), and pick from a selection of ludicrous boats-including whales, submarines and dragons!
--**Weaponized Rowing** – It’s not just about speed—it’s about survival.
+***Weaponized Rowing** – It’s not just about speed—it’s about survival.
 Blast rival teams with cannons, use a fishing rod to reel them back, and shield yourself with forcefields!
 If they’re too far ahead?
 Just toss a beer bottle to slow them down.
--**Dynamic Chaos** – Waves, whirlpools, krakens, and even angry swan gangs will make sure no race ever goes as planned.
+***Dynamic Chaos** – Waves, whirlpools, krakens, and even angry swan gangs will make sure no race ever goes as planned.
 Be prepared to improvise when your boat catches fire (again).
--**Story Mode**: The Quest for the Golden Oar – Go from a lowly amateur to an aquatic warlord, taking on increasingly ridiculous teams, including pirates, oversized shrimp and even the Boys in the Boat.
+***Story Mode**: The Quest for the Golden Oar – Go from a lowly amateur to an aquatic warlord, taking on increasingly ridiculous teams, including pirates, oversized shrimp and even the Boys in the Boat.
 If you ever wanted a rowing simulator with unhinged tactics and pure fun, Oar-mageddon is the game for you.
 Paddle fast, fire faster!